Unknotting numbers of 2-spheres in the 4-sphere: Background

+\begin{remark} To explicitly define a Whitney move in local coordinates requires that the normal disk bundle of the Whitney disk be framed ``compatibly'' with respect to its boundary on the immersed sphere; refer to \cite{freedman-quinn:4-manifolds} as well as Casson's lectures in \cite{casson1986three} for more details.
+Likewise, a framing of the normal $B^3$-bundle of the guiding arc compatible with the surface at its endpoints is needed to explicitly define a finger move.
+The choice of framing for the guiding arc will be suppressed, however, since (as with stabilizations) the resulting immersed surface up to ambient isotopy is independent of this choice of framing and depends only on the homotopy class of the arc itself, rel boundary (see the discussion in \cite[Remark 5.3]{dave:lightbulb} for instance). \end{remark}

-Any regular homotopy between surfaces can be deformed (without increasing the number of finger and Whitney moves) so that the guiding arcs of the finger moves are disjoint from the Whitney disks in the ambient $4$-manifold.
-It can then be arranged by an additional deformation if necessary so that all of the finger moves occur first, and simultaneously, followed by all of the Whitney moves \cite[Section 4.1]{quinn1986isotopy}.
-From now on, we will always assume that our regular homotopies are of this form.
+From now on, we shall always consider generic regular homotopies, in the sense that they are compositions of finger and Whitney moves as in \autoref{fmwm}.
+In fact, since the guiding arcs of the finger moves can be isotoped away from the Whitney disks in the ambient $4$-manifold, a deformation of the homotopy (without increasing the number of finger and Whitney moves) arranges for all of the finger moves to occur first, and simultaneously, followed by all of the Whitney moves.
+A more detailed discussion of this folklore fact can be found in \cite[Section 4.1]{quinn1986isotopy}.
+We will also always assume that our regular homotopies are of this form.

 \begin{definition} The \bit{length} of a regular homotopy between surfaces is its total number of finger moves, or equivalently, Whitney moves.
 The \bit{Casson-Whitney number} $\ufw(K)$ of a $2$-knot $K$ is the minimal length of any regular homotopy from $K$ to the unknot. \end{definition}